LeviRSelf/ether-coinsplit/README.md

 Go there in your browser and the app should load.

-First open the web console and then click the button which says "Click Me"
+First open the web console in your browser and then click the button which says "Click Me"

-Once mined, the contract address and ABI should show.
+Once mined, the contract address and ABI should show in the console.
 You can then use these to hook up to the contract

 From within geth, run the following commands to send 2 ether to the contract.
 These will be split among the 2 addresses: